TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 3) Records.
 All documents relating to the modification or withdrawal of bids shall be made a part of the appropriate procurement file.

-e) Receipt, Opening and Recording of Bids
+e) Opening and Recording of Bids

-Bids and modifications shall be opened publicly at the time, date and place designated in the IFB in the presence of a State witness.
-The person opening bids shall not serve as witness.
-The CPO-GS shall determine information that shall be recorded, read and made available at the opening, including items such as the name of each bidder, the bid price and such other information the CPO-GS determines is appropriate.
+2) The CPO-GS shall determine information that shall be recorded, read and made available at the opening, including items such as the name of each bidder, the bid price and such other information the CPO-GS determines is appropriate.

 f) Bid Evaluation and Award